elangelo/gridlock/README.md

 ## Motivation

-After trying countless stacking, tiling amd compositing window managers (and hybrid ones) I still am not entirely happy with the different appraches to window handling.
+After trying countless stacking, tiling and compositing window managers (and hybrid ones) I still am not entirely happy with the different appraches to window handling.
 Gridlock was inspired by a short discussion on the xfce4-dev mailing list and obviously, by [windowgrid](http://windowgrid.net/).